-A material weakness was reported for a lack of segregation of duties for cash, revenues, inventory, receivables, capital assets, deferred outflows, debt, deferred inflows, accounts payable, equity, payroll, contracts and benefits payable, and trust and custodial accounts' receipts and disbursements, which could result in errors not being found in a timely manner.
-This finding is restated as current audit finding #2023-001.
+A material weakness was reported for a lack of segregation of duties for revenues, inventory, receivables, capital assets, deferred outflows, debt, deferred inflows, accounts payable, equity, payroll, contracts and benefits payable, and trust and custodial accounts' receipts and disbursements, which could result in errors not being found in a timely manner.
+This finding is restated as current audit finding #2024-001.

 The School District does not have an internal control system designed to provide for the preparation of the annual financial statements including required footnotes and disclosures, in accordance with generally accepted accounting principles, being audited.
 As auditors, we were requested to draft the financial statements.
-This comment is restated as current audit finding #2023-002.
+This finding has been resolved.

 During the course of our engagement, we proposed material audit adjustments that would not have been identified as a result of the School District's existing internal controls and, therefore, could have resulted in a material misstatement of the School District's financial statements.
-This comment is restated as current audit finding #2023-003.
+This comment is restated as current audit finding #2024-002.